coffeescriptnext/vurse/README.md

 ## Documentation

-Full online help for Snippety is available in each installation at `/help`.
+Full online help for Vurse is available in each installation at `/help`.

-See the [YARD documentation](http://rdoc.info/github/tabolario/snippety/frames) for the latest RDoc documentation.
+See the [YARD documentation](http://rdoc.info/github/tabolario/vurse/frames) for the latest RDoc documentation.

 Generate local documentation with YARD (output to the `doc` directory):